Airstrike Stopped ‘Imminent’ Attack, Mike Pompeo Says, But Donald Trump Told Lindsey Graham About It Days Ago

-The United States airstrike that killed top Iranian military leader General Qassem Soleimani late Thursday, ordered by Donald Trump, was carried out to prevent an “imminent attack” by Iran, according to U.S. Secretary of State Mike Pompeo, who added in a Friday interview that the assassination of Soleimani “saved American lives.”
+The United States airstrike that killed top Iranian military leader General Qassem Soleimani late Thursday, ordered by President Donald Trump, was carried out to prevent an “imminent attack” by Iran, according to U.S. Secretary of State Mike Pompeo, who added in a Friday interview that the assassination of Soleimani “saved American lives.”

-But despite what Pompeo, as quoted by CNN, described as the “imminent” threat, the U.S. appears to have been taking its time carrying out the attack, which was at least three days in the making, according to statements by South Carolina Senator Lindsey Graham, one of Trump’s most vocal supporters in the Senate.
+But despite what Pompeo, as quoted by CNN, described as the “imminent” threat, the U.S. appears to have been taking its time carrying out the attack, which was at least three days in the making, according to statements by South Carolina Sen. Lindsey Graham, one of Trump’s most vocal supporters in the Senate.
 The two are also regular golf companions.

-“I was briefed about the potential operation when I was down in Florida,” Graham said in a Friday morning interview, quoted by CNN, which also noted that on Tuesday, Graham posted on Twitter saying he “just had a very good meeting” with Trump, “regarding the situation in Iraq.”
+“I was briefed about the potential operation when I was down in Florida,” Graham said in a Friday morning interview, quoted by CNN, which also noted that on Tuesday, Graham posted on Twitter saying he “just had a very good meeting” with Trump “regarding the situation in Iraq.”

 But Graham was also staying at Trump’s Mar-a-Lago resort for at least a day prior to Tuesday, and it is not clear that the meeting referred to in Graham’s tweet was the one at which he was “briefed” on plans for the Soleimani assassination operation, leaving open the possibility that Trump told him about it on Monday when the two were spotted playing golf together.